ibalampanis/ai-ethics/CONTRIBUTING.md

 - Provide references for any data included in your contributions to maintain credibility.
 - Ensure proper citation formatting according to academic or project standards.

+## Code of Conduct
+- We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) in all interactions within our community.

 # Need Help?
 - If you need assistance or have any questions, feel free to reach out to us via email or by opening an issue.